-FORM OF WRITTEN POWER-OF-ATTORNEY
+I. FORM OF WRITTEN POWER-OF-ATTORNEY

 The Tenderer consisting of a joint venture shall state here below the name and address of his representative who is authorised to receive on his behalf correspondence in connection with the Tender.
-(Name of Tenderer's Representative in block letters) (Address of Tenderer's Representative) (Signature of Tenderer's Representative)
+(Name of Tenderer's Representative in block letters) (Signature of Tenderer's Representative)